aaron-grau/curic/react/projects/todos/README.md

 + Create a file `components/todo_list/todo_list_item.jsx`
 + Create a React Component called a `TodoListItem`
 + Write a `render` function for that component that returns an `<li>` with `this.props.todo.title` inside it
++ The `TodoList` component should render `TodoListItem`s and give them the necessary props.

-**Test your code** - Refresh your page - everything should look the same, that's good.
+**Test your code** - Refresh your page - everything should look the same!

 ---